-ABOUT THE HOTEL & RESTAURANT
+ABOUT THE HOTEL

 Who We Are

 Cockett's formerly an Inn run by Widow Harrison, the building was bought by the Quakers in 1754 as a rest house for friends before or after meetings at the nearby meeting house, at a time when friends travelled many miles to attend the meetings and needed somewhere to rest and eat.
 A condition of the occupancy at that time was that penniless travellers had to be taken in.
-There is an inscription over the door, God being with us, who can be against A.T.F AD1668 The initials being of a certain Thomas Arthur Fawcett a Quaker.
+There is an inscription over the door, God being with us, who can be against T.A.F AD1668 The initials being of a certain Thomas Arthur Fawcett a Quaker.

 We try to provide just about anything our guests require, so if you need anything special in advance then please do not hesitate to let us know at your time of booking.

 All our rooms are en suite and have all the necessary items to make your stay comfortable such as TV, hair dryers, trouser press, refreshments etc. All our linen is Egyptian cotton with duck down pillows and duvets.